Resources for Teachers

 Internships

-During the 2024-25 school year, we will be offering paid internships with our Zero Waste Schools & Green Events programs for high school students.
-Students can visit our internships page for details.
-Details on our 2025-26 internship will be released shortly.
+During the 2026-27 school year, we will be offering paid internships with our Zero Waste Schools & Green Events programs for high school students.
+Applications will open in June and students can visit our internships page for details.

 Student Produced Films